Navigating noncompete agreements: what every business owner should know

 • For existing employees, additional consideration is necessary to make the agreement enforceable.

-if you’re in an industry where it makes sense to ask your employees to sign a noncompete, knowing what courts look for can help.
+If you’re in an industry where it makes sense to ask your employees to sign a non-compete, knowing what courts look for can help.
 If (and when) the time comes, you want to be sure it will be enforceable by your state.

-In addition, determining if there’s a genuine need to protect business interests this way before moving full steam ahead can be a good idea.
-We spoke with Tara Furiani, CEO and founder of Not the HR Lady and a former Chief People Officer with over twelve years of corporate experience, for more insight.
-“A company should really only ask an employee to sign a noncompete agreement when there is a legitimate business interest at stake, such as protecting confidential information, customer relationships, or trade secrets,” she says.
+We spoke with Tara Furiani, CEO and founder of Not the HR Lady and a former Chief People Officer with more than 12 years of corporate experience, for more insight.
+“A company should really only ask an employee to sign a non-compete agreement when there is a legitimate business interest at stake, such as protecting confidential information, customer relationships, or trade secrets,” she says.
 That’s because there can be a fine line between protecting business interests and limiting employee prospects.
 “It should not be used as a tactic to silence employees or limit their job prospects.”

-What to include in a noncompete agreement
+What to include in a non-compete agreement

-There’s no one-size-fits-all approach to noncompete agreements, but there is certain information required for them to be considered legally binding.
+There’s no one-size-fits-all approach to non-compete agreements, but there is certain information required for them to be considered legally binding.
 This includes:

 • Names and addresses of the parties involved